 Positioning may vary depending on the organ or body cavity of interest.
 Abdominal procedures are typically performed with the patient in the supine position with the arms tucked.
 However, a modified decubitus position may be used during a splenectomy or adrenalectomy.
 In the case of infants, positioning the patient transversely on the table can often facilitate easier access to the patient and instrumentation.
 Similarly, when performing upper abdominal surgery, such as gastric fundoplication, in patients too small to be placed in stirrups, modified lithotomy or “frog-leg” positions can be used to shorten the distance between surgeon and target area for the operation (Figure 2A).
 In all cases, in order to maximize the freedom of (anterior-posterior) movement for instruments in lateral port sites, smaller children can be elevated off the table with stacked blankets or towels.

 Thoracoscopy is often performed with patients in a lateral decubitus position.
 Unlike what is typical for adults, prepping the ipsilateral arm into the field may allow for greater flexibility of trocar placement and freedom of instrument movement.
 As with laparoscopy, neonates and small infants may be positioned transversely on the bed (Figure 2B).
-This allows both the surgeon ...
+This allows both the surgeon and ...